NGEET/fates-tutorial/docs/source/create_scripts.md

 The surface dataset contains information on the soil properties and the fraction of the grid cell that is natural vegetation.
 The domain file contains information on  the lat and lon of the site and what fraction of the grid cell is active i.e. running FATES.
-DIN_LOC_ROOT_FORCE simply forces the model to use climate driving data located within the site directory.
+DIN_LOC_ROOT_FORCE forces the model to use climate driving data located within the site directory.

-We will be driving the simulations with climate data stored in the sitedata directory.
-This is GSWP3 reanalysis data that has been subset to only the grid cell of each site.
+Climate data is stored in the sitedata directory.
+For simulations at new sites we will use GSWP3 reanalysis data that has been subset to only the grid cell of each site.
 Since this data is only available from the years 2003 to 2014 we tell the model to keep cycling the climate data so that we can run longer simulations.
+For BCI, we have meterological data from a tower at the site, and we can use this data which is available between 2003 and 2016.

 ```
 # climate data will recycle data between these years
 export DATM_START=2003
-export DATM_STOP=2014
+export DATM_STOP=2016
 ```

 The next code block changes into the directory where the scripts needed to create a FATES case